qdrant/landing_page/qdrant-landing/content/articles/what-is-a-vector-database-revamp.md

 <img src="/articles_data/what-is-a-vector-database-revamp/embedding-model.png" alt="Creation of a vector based on a sentence with an embedding model" width="500">

-For that reason, when comparing two similar sentences, their embeddings will turn out to be very similar, because they have similar **linguistic elements.**
+For that reason, when comparing two similar sentences, their embeddings will turn out to be very similar, because they have similar **linguistic elements**.

 <img src="/articles_data/what-is-a-vector-database-revamp/two-similar-vectors.png" alt="Comparison of the embeddings of 2 similar sentences" width="500">